HOW TO CALCULATE YOUR CAR ACCIDENT COMPENSATION AMOUNT

-Although it is generally considered a smart decision to hire a car accident attorney following a crash, in minor collisions you may feel that you can save on lawyer fees by handling the insurance claim yourself.
-If you choose to represent yourself, then you will want to engage in ample research beforehand by consulting resources like this page and requesting a consultation on how to best proceed with your claim.
+Although it is generally considered a smart decision to hire a car accident attorney following a crash, in minor collisions, you may feel that you can save on lawyer fees by handling the insurance claim yourself.
+If you choose to represent yourself, you will want to engage in ample research beforehand by consulting resources like this page and requesting a consultation on how best to proceed with your claim.

 What information is needed to make a compensation estimate?

-Typically, the compensation your be entitled to after a car accident is the sum total cost of your injuries and car repairs.
-When calculating the value of damage to your vehicle, important details that should be taken into account include the initial value of the vehicle, its condition at the time of the accident, the depreciated amount, and the mileage.
-Additionally, when estimating the costs of repairs one must look at the cost of the specific parts that need replacing, rather than providing an average figure for repairing rear-end damage.
+Typically, the compensation you’re entitled to after a car accident is the sum total cost of your injuries and car repairs.
+When calculating the value of damage to your vehicle, important details that should be taken into account include the initial value of the automobile, its condition at the time of the accident, the depreciated amount, and the mileage.
+Additionally, when estimating the costs of repairs, one must look at the cost of the specific parts that need replacing, rather than providing an average figure for repairing rear-end damage, for example.

-Once your lawyer has collected all of the necessary information, he or she will then use a formula to evaluate your claim’s value, the most common of these being the multiplier method and the per diem method.
+Once your lawyer has collected all of the necessary information, they will use a formula to evaluate your claim’s value, the most common being the multiplier method and the per diem method.